mytechnotalent/dc540-0x00007/README.md

 You have been selected by the DC540 ANGLES OF DEATH to be the Reverse Engineer on this mission.
 Your task is to reverse engineer the `Родной_язык` binary.
 Report the flag back to, "Master Assembler" with your results by sending a private Discord DM to @P4R4D0X in the D540 Discord channel listed above.

 ## HINT
-"You will know you have the flag when you CAN SEE THROUGH THE DARKNESS"
+"You will know you have the flag when you CAN SEE THROUGH THE DARKNESS."

 <br>